 Solanum melongena plant. | Fresh aubergines in a farmers market. |

-Eggplants are available fresh all around the season.
-In the markets, different varieties of eggplants varying in size, shape, and color are put for sale.
+Eggplants are available fresh throughout the season in markets, where various varieties varying in size, shape, and color are offered for sale.

-Avoid those shriveled, soft, and with wrinkles, surface cuts, or bruised.
-Always avoid over-mature, old-stock, and sunken eggplants as they taste bitter and, therefore, unappetizing.
+Avoid eggplants that are shriveled, soft, or have wrinkles, surface cuts, or bruises.
+Additionally, steer clear of over-mature, old-stock, or sunken eggplants, as they tend to taste bitter and are therefore unappetizing.

-At home, they can be kept in a cool place for use in a day or two but ideally should be stored in the refrigerator set at high relative humidity, where they keep fresh for few days.
+Once at home, store eggplants in a cool place for immediate use within a day or two.
+Alternatively, they should ideally be stored in the refrigerator with high relative humidity, where they can remain fresh for a few days.

-Wash eggplant thoroughly in cold water before use.
+Before use, thoroughly wash the eggplant in cold water.
 Trim the stalk end using a sharp knife.
-Sprinkle a pinch of salt, or soak slices in salt-water to draw out any bitter compounds.
-Whole fruit, including its skin and fine tiny seeds, are edible.
+Sprinkle a pinch of salt, or soak slices in salt water to draw out any bitter compounds.
+The whole fruit, including its skin and fine tiny seeds, is edible.

-Whole, cubed, or sliced; aubergine can be used in a variety of recipes.
+Whether whole, cubed, or sliced, aubergine can be used in a variety of recipes.

 Here are some serving tips:

-Spicy fried aubergine slices in general used as a favorite side dish in salads and appetizers.
+Spicy fried aubergine slices are generally used as a favorite side dish in salads and appetizers.

-Brinjals, as they have popularly known in South-Asian region, feature mainly in many kinds of Indian cuisines.
-It can be stew fried, roasted, baked or ground (baingan bartha, baingan chutney) in the preparation of a variety of recipes.
+Brinjals, as they are popularly known in the South-Asian region, feature prominently in many kinds of Indian cuisines.
+They can be stewed, fried, roasted, baked, or ground (baingan ka bartha (बैंगन का भर्ता)), baingan chutney) in the preparation of a variety of recipes.

-In Southern India, it is chopped into cubes and used in curry, chutney, and with rice (brinjal pulao-vaangi-bath).
+In Southern India, aubergines are chopped into cubes and used in curry, chutney, and with rice (brinjal pulao-vaangi-bath).

-In Southern Europe, Turkey, and Middle-East where aubergines are one of the common ingredients, they being employed in a variety of delicious recipes like moussaka (eggplant casserole), baba ghanoush (mashed eggplant preparation similar to South Asian baingan ki bartha), breadcrumbs, imam bayildi (stuffed-aubergine), etc.
+In Southern Europe, Turkey, and the Middle East, where aubergines are common ingredients, they are employed in a variety of delicious recipes like moussaka (eggplant casserole), imam bayildi (stuffed-aubergine), etc.

-Stewed Asparagus spears sandwiched with an aubergine slice is a popular recipe in Mediterranean region.
+Stewed asparagus spears sandwiched with an aubergine slice are a popular recipe in the Mediterranean region.

-Eggplant (aubergine) contains a minuscule amount of nicotine than any other edible plant at a concentration of 0.01mg/100g.
-However, this much nicotine in eggplants is negligible and harmless and therefore, shall not warrant its usage.
-So, enjoy!
+Eggplant (aubergine) contains only a trace amount of nicotine, the lowest among all edible plants, at a concentration of 0.01mg/100g.
+However, this minute quantity of nicotine in eggplants is inconsequential and poses no harm, making any concern over its consumption unnecessary.
+So, feel free to enjoy!.
 (Medical disclaimer).

 ≻≻-Back to Vegetables from Eggplant (Aubergine) nutrition.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.